 California recently passed SB 343 which limits the types of plastics that can be recycled.
 The bill aims to reduce the amount of single-use plastics that can be recycled.
 This will make it easier for consumers to recycle their plastic goods.
 Californians should take note that only one-fifth of the single-use plastic they use gets recycled.
 This measure will help reduce plastic pollution, especially in the California desert.

-Since plastics began being mass produced more than six decades ago, the production of them has skyrocketed.
+Since plastics began being mass-produced more than six decades ago, their production of them has skyrocketed.
 There are now 8.3 billion tons of plastic waste in the world.
 Of that, nine percent is recycled.
 The remaining 79 percent accumulates in landfills or is sloughed off into nature as litter.
 Some of it even ends up in the ocean.
 This new policy hasn’t stopped the problem, however, as waste collected in the United States has remained largely unrecycled.

-In most cases, household recycling goes to a material recovery facility, which is the size of a football field and a whirlwind of machines.
+In most cases, household Where Does Your Recycling Go? to a material recovery facility, which is the size of a football field and a whirlwind of machines.
 Here, it’s sorted by material makeup.
 Paper and cardboard go through giant rollers while glass and plastic go into a spinning drum.
 The spinning drum filters out light materials, such as plastic.
 Once the recycling has been sorted, it’s transported to a processing facility.
-Looking for a dumposter?
-Call Orlando Dumpster Rental and Junk Removal Services for best experience.
+Looking for a dumpster?
+Call Orlando Dumpster Rental and Junk Removal Services for the best experience.